eroicaleo/doctut2/notes/ProtestantEthic.md

     capacity to feel an "internally dedication to work", are found here unusually frequently.
 Perceiving work as an end in itself.
     * 2.8 increasingly tighten
+    * 2.9.5 people live for their work not the reverse.

 * 传统主义会有的：
     * 2.4 "With a maximum ease and comfort and a